shaunvxc/ripe/README.md

 While `pip` itself offers equivalent functionality with its `--force-reinstall` flag, `ripe` will accomplish the same thing in fewer keystrokes.

-## Installation

-`$ pip install ripe`

 ## Usage

-Run from the root-level of a package to uninstall the currently installed version, and reinstall using your local changes:
+- Run from the root-level of a package to uninstall the currently installed version, and reinstall using your local changes:

     `$ ripe`

-You can also point ripe to the package you wish to reinstall with your local changes:
+- You can also point ripe to the package you wish to reinstall with your local changes:

     `$ ripe packagename`

- or, for more complicated paths:
+- For more complicated paths:

     `$ ripe /path/to/local/package`

 In all cases, `ripe` will automatically pass `y` to the `Proceed (y/n)` prompt for uninstalling.

 ***Note*** `ripe` must either be run from or pointed to a `pip-installable` location (it checks for `setup.py`.
 If it is run from elsewhere, it will tell you as much before exiting)

+## Installation

+`$ pip install ripe`

 #### Disclaimer
 This is a little tool that uses `os.system()` to `pip uninstall` and `pip install .` the local copy of your packages onto your system (or current virtual environment).
 As such this package should **only** be used locally and properly.